vek0ng/solace-psp-rootless/README.md

 | 443  | 1443 | web transport over TLS |
 | 943  | 1943 | SEMP over TLS          |

-On initialization, if an arbitrary non-root container user is not specified on the commandline with `--user=UID`, a default user UID=1000001 is assigned.
+On initialization, if an arbitrary non-root container user is not specified on the commandline with `--user=UID`, the image assigns a default user UID=1000001.
 SSH will run as this container user.

 ### Test Cases